belcour/blog/_posts/2016-07-18-siggraph-course.markdown

 #### Course description

 Frequency Analysis of Light Transport expresses Physically Based Rendering (PBR) using signal processing tools.
 It is thus tailored to predict sampling rate, perform denoising, perform anti-aliasing, etc. Many method have been proposed to deal with specific cases of light transport (motion, lenses, etc).
-This course aims to introduce concepts and present practical application scenarios of frequency analysis of light transport in a unified context.
+This course aims to introduce concepts and present practical application scenarii of frequency analysis of light transport in a unified context.
 To ease the understanding of theoretical elements, frequency analysis will be introduced in pair with an implementation.

 #### Schedule